 Kate styled her outfit with sand toned accessories.
 She carried her modified Alexander McQueen suede clutch, first seen in September 2012.
 The original clutch has a signature McQueen skull clasp, but Kate had hers customised with something a little more demure.

 Kate wore her L.K.
 Bennett 'Harper' suede pumps, also first seen in 2012.
 This closed court shoe has a 4.5 inch heel with a concealed platform.
 It is currently only available in black suede for US$345

 Seen for the first time this tour were her unidentified blue topaz and diamond earrings, initially worn during the Southeast Asia Royal Tour of 2012.
 She also had on her Mappin & Webb 'Fortune' necklace and Cartier Ballon Bleu watch.

 Following the service, William and Catherine signed the First Fleet Bible, brought to Australia by the First Fleet Chaplain in 1788.
 They also signed the 1788 First Fleet Book of Common Prayer.

-Over the past century, it has been signed by several members of the Royal Family, including the Queen in 1954 and William’s parents, the then Prince and Princess of Wales, in 1983.
+Over the past century, it has been signed by several members of the Royal Family, including the Queen in 1954 and William’s parents, the Prince and Princess of Wales in 1983.

 As she did in 2012, Kate paired the broderie anglaise dress with her Stuart Weitzman 'Minx' tan wedges.

-Kate wore her Kiki McDonough Citrine Drop earrings.
+Kate wore her beloved Kiki McDonough Citrine Drop earrings.

 I have retired the "Bits and Bobs" section of the website and started a new segment title "Outfit Chronicle".